This is a sponsored post that contains affiliate links.

 What we also hadn’t planned for was how we’d get back in if the power had gone off or if one of us (eh-hem…Matthew?) had accidentally left the one and only opener inside the garage while pushing the close button, then running out before the door closed (yeah, we’ve all played that game, right?).
 I digress.

 With a little surfing around the net (do people still say that?), and calling lock smiths, Home Depot and local handymen, we soon realized the cost to have someone come out to drill out and replace the lock (around $100) was more than we wanted to pay.
 (Besides the fact that a new lock wouldn’t have helped due to our inaccessible-to-the-outside slide latch-ah jeez!)

 Hopping back on the computer with even more resolve, I soon discovered the Chamberlain Outside Quick Release Lock.
-It’s purpose is to be installed onto the front of the garage door, with an inner cable that extends and is hooked onto the trolly release arm of the garage opener unit. (see Chamberlain Quick Release Key manual).
+It’s purpose is to be installed onto the front of the garage door, with an inner cable that extends and is hooked onto the trolly release arm of the garage opener unit. (see Chamberlain Quick Release Key manual-PDF).